About Recon

 What we believe

-When a customer has an issue, the CS person shouldn't have to wait hours for an engineer to investigate.
-They should be able to get the answer themselves, in minutes.
+When a customer has an issue, the support hire should not wait hours for an engineer or the founder to dig through SQL.
+They should get the answer themselves, cited, in Slack, while the team ships product.

 What's next

-Missions, knowledge, and advisories are live today.
-The next frontier is depth: more integrations, richer pattern detection, and tighter feedback loops so Recon gets sharper with every rejection and approval.
+Discovery, investigation, monitors, daily reflection, and advisories are live today.
+The next frontier is depth: more integrations, richer pattern detection, and tighter feedback loops so the brain gets sharper with every approval and rejection.

 Who's behind this